cadbox1/cadells-vanilla-components/README.md

 ## Commands

 - `yarn build` - Build the package.
-- `yarn publish` - Publish a new version to NPM.
+- `yarn release` - Publish a new version to NPM.

 ## Use with NextJS